edgarchan/vparsetree/README.md

  ```
  1. Run gradlew with runMod option
  2. Open your browser and point to localhost:8080
- 3. Type type an arithmetic expression to create the tree
+ 3. Type an arithmetic expression to create the tree
  ```